quinfer/open-science-analytics/README.md

-# Guides for teaching open science analytics
+This is a short presentation on my infrastructure and tech stack for teaching open science analytics.